doytsujin/react-admin-panel/README.md

 # Usage

 This application is an example of simple Admin Panel.
+Use

+        npm run development -- --watch

+during a development process, and

+        npm run production

+to build a production version.